POTA

 - A new Industry Association, Prosthetics and Orthotics Technicians Association (POTA) was formed to oversee the training for this occupation.

-- The PMB40121 (Certificate IV in polymer technology), is also recognised by the Queensland government as an Apprenticeship, and PARTEC graduates specialising in P&O with 4 years in the industry can be awarded “Prosthetics and Orthotics Technician – Advanced Trade Qualified” on graduation, having had 4 years with a Skill Level 1 or 2 mentor or employer, and 4 years and 1200 hours of training by PARTEC Institute P&O Apprenticeship.
+- The PMB40121 is recognised by the Queensland government as an apprenticeship and PARTEC graduates specialising in P&O with 4 years in the industry can be awarded “Prosthetics and Orthotics Technician – Advanced Trade Qualified” on graduation, having had 4 years with a Skill Level 1 or 2 mentor or employer, and 4 years and 1200 hours of training by PARTEC Institute P&O Apprenticeship.
+This should be commensurate with OSCA skill Level 2 formal Diploma Qualification.